Major League Baseball Players Association: Unionized

-The Marvin Miller era (1966–1983)
+Marvin Miller era (1966–1983)

 The organization that would eventually become the MLBPA was conceived in 1953, but it was not officially recognized as a union until 1966.
 That year the newly recognized union hired Marvin Miller from the United Steel Workers of America to head the organization, serving as executive director until 1983.
 During Miller's tenure, base salaries, pension funds, licensing rights, and revenues increased.

 In 1968, Miller negotiated the first collective bargaining agreement (CBA) with the team owners, which raised the minimum salary from $6,000 to $10,000 per year.
 The 1970 CBA included arbitration to resolve disputes.
 The major leagues saw their first player strike in 1972, in opposition to the owners' refusal to increase player pension funds.

 In 1974, when Oakland owner Charlie Finley failed to make a $50,000 payment into an insurance annuity as called for in Catfish Hunter's contract, the MLBPA took the case to arbitration.
 The arbitrator ruled that Hunter could be a free agent.

 When pitchers Andy Messersmith and Dave McNally had their 1974 contracts automatically renewed by their teams, the MLBPA supported them by challenging the reserve clause which was used by team owners to bind players to one team.
 On December 23, 1975, arbitrator Peter Seitz ruled in favor of the players.
 Following the Seitz decision, the modern free agent system was created, and the strength of the union was immeasurably increased.

 Players and owners failed to come to terms over free agent compensation, which led to another strike in 1981.
 In the late 1980s and early 1990s the MLBPA filed collusion charges, arguing that team owners had violated the collective bargaining agreement in the 1985–1987 seasons.
 The MLBPA won each case, resulting in "second look" free agents, and over $269 million in owner fines.